Rawayana: History

 In early 2024, Bomba Estereo frontman Li Saumet sent a track to the band with the intention of collaborating; what was originally supposed to be an EP ended up becoming a full album under the name Astropical, released on March 7, 2025.
 The supergroup has multiple US dates planned for mid 2025, their first live show being in Vive Latino 2025 in Mexico City.

-In June 2025, member Beto featured on Maye's debut album Música Para Abrir El Cielo for its single "Lento".
+In June 2025, member Beto featured on Maye's debut album Música Para Abrir El Cielo for its single "Lento"..
+“In November, Rawayana — together with Venezuelan rapper Akapellah — won the Latin Grammy Award for Best Latin Electronic Music Performance for their song ‘Veneka’.